michaelalbinson/blighter/README.md

 - [ ] Grouping + tagging feeds by larger topics (e.g. engineering, general tech)
   - I think I even would go so far as to have this be a "project/theme-centric" construct so that you have a landing page of projects with related notes/articles... this is getting a bit trickier to implement from where this project started
+- [ ] Activity related
+  - [ ] Generate markdown of completed activities per-month
+  - [ ] Render markdown in activity descriptions on site
 - [ ] Hardening + resiliency (prevent errors from crashing the app)